Mediated cross-border communication: 1950–1970: As development prompter (modernization paradigm)

-Important proponents of the modernism paradigm later admitted its limitations and shortcomings, especially with regard to the application of the Western model of development to Third World countries (Schramm, 1979; Rogers, 1976).
+Important proponents of the modernism paradigm later admitted its limitations and shortcomings, especially with regard to the application of the Western model of development to Third World countries.
 The reduction of development and modernization to economic growth (poverty as equivalent to underdevelopment), overestimation of strong media effects and the ethnocentric promotion of adopting a Western model of society are today commonly viewed as the central reasons why modernization theory was subverted by early 1970.

 The 1950s also showed early studies of international news flows, with assumingly the first one conducted by the International Press Institute in 1953, which was followed by more systematic analyses in the early 1960s by Wilbur Schramm (1960), thus initiating research concerned with the "balance" of news exchanges between developed and developing nations (Hur, 1984, p.
 365).
 Furthermore, the then newly established UNESCO started to function as an important funding source and research agenda setter, sponsoring field-related studies on foreign news coverage and international news flows (for early examples see Kaiser, 1953; Williams, 1953).

 Another landmark study in this phase of research was the “Four theories of the press” put forward by Siebert, Peterson and Schramm (1956), which offered a framework for comparative media system research.
 With regard to varying degrees of state interventionism, the authors described four ideal types of how media were ought to be organized (authoritarian, libertarian, Soviet communism, and social responsibility).
-Despite the fact that the book received widespread scholarly attention, it is today commonly criticized for its ideological bias, lack of empirical concern and universal approach (Nerone, 2004).
+Despite the fact that the book received widespread scholarly attention, it is today commonly criticized for its ideological bias, lack of empirical concern and universal approach.